-The Ayyappa Temple has the capacity to host around 50 million devotees.
-One of the world’s largest pilgrimage sites, it is among the most prominent Sastha temples.
+The Ayyappa Temple can host around 50 million devotees.
+One of the world's largest pilgrimage sites, it is among the most prominent Sastha temples.
 Apart from the religious aspects, this temple has also got certain cultural and societal elements attached to it.
-Evidently, it is one of the best temples to visit, when you are in South India.
+Evidently, it is one of the best temples to visit when you are in South India.

 You would love the spirituality in this temple.
 It is nested around the Periyar Tiger Reserve in a blissful backdrop.
-Particularly, in the month of November, this temple attracts the maximum number of devotees.
+Particularly, in November, this temple attracts the maximum number of devotees.
 They believe this structure to be a symbiotic combination of strength, mental power and faith.

-This Krishna Temple, located in the Guruvayoor town of Kerala, is presently one of the holiest pilgrimage sites in the state.
+This Krishna Temple, located in kerala's guruvayoor town, It is presently one of the holiest pilgrimage sites in the state.
 A tank, or pond, is located close to the temple.
 Devotees believe that Lord Shiva, along with his family, used to pay their prayers to Lord Vishnu here.

 The Guruvayoor Temple continues to be one of the most revered South Indian temples, where devotees also worship the Balkrishna Avtar of Lord Vishnu.
 In this temple, the idol, with four hands, carries a mace, a conch, a lotus and a discus.
 Devotees believe that the idol here is more than 5,000 years old.